mosabbir4210/Azure-Enterprise-Server-Secure-Multi-Service-Stack-with-Zero-Trust-Architecture/README.md

 ## 🛠️ Nginx Service Management ##

-# On AlmaLinux 9, Nginx is managed via systemctl.
-These are the daily operational commands:
+ **On AlmaLinux 9, Nginx is managed via systemctl.
+These are the daily operational commands**:

 ```bash